billpmurphy/pychan/README.md

 (WORK IN PROGRESS)

-Python 2.7 wrapper for the [new 4chan API](https://github.com/4chan/4chan-API).
+pychan is an unofficial Python 2.7 wrapper for the [new 4chan API](https://github.com/4chan/4chan-API).

+This repo includes:

+- `pychan.py`, the main wrapper for the 4chan API
+- `pychan_utils.py`, text preprocessing utilities for handling 4chan comments
+- `pychan_markov.py`, a Markov model that can randomly generate 4chan posts

 Getting Started
 ---------------

-This simple tutorial will show you the basics of pychan.
+This tutorial will show you the basics of pychan.

-Make sure to check out the `pychan.py` source and the `help` page for a full list of all pychan objects and their methods.
+See the `pychan.py` source and the `help` page for a full list of all pychan objects and their methods.
+You can also check out the `pychan_utils.py` source for some text processing utilities.

 ### Installation ###